SengCynMai/AirDraw/README.md

 ## System Workflow

 1. Capture live video from the webcam using OpenCV.
+2. Convert each frame from BGR color space to HSV color space.
-2. Detect the user's hand using MediaPipe Hands.
+3. Detect the green object using color thresholding.
-3. Identify hand landmarks and track the index finger tip.
+4. Find the largest contour corresponding to the tracked object.
+5. Calculate the center position of the object.
-4. Use fingertip coordinates as a virtual pen.
+6. Use the center position as a virtual pen.
-5. Draw lines on a digital canvas based on finger movement.
+7. Draw lines on a digital canvas based on object movement.
-6. Display the updated drawing in real time.
+8. Display the updated drawing in real time.

 ---